8Stringking/TITAN-MS3/README.md

 - Ensuring no contrast issues between background and foreground content
 - To provide a service for managers and businesses that will save time and help structure/organise their business.

 I wanted to keep the design of this application as simple as possible, mainly for ease of use by the user but to also keep it as strictly a functional application as possible.
 Which is why for every action (add/edit/delete) taken on this application I have used flash messages to feedback to the user if the action they are performing has been successfull or not.
 With a modern aesthetic it could be used in any business.
 This played a big part in deciding the look, which is why ive used light technological themed images, which i believe do look modern while not tying the application down to a specific sector such as supermarkets etc. This is also why ive used the framework MaterializeCSS to help me achieve this.

-Also for every action (add/edit/delete) taken on this application I have used flash messages to feedback to the user if the action they are performing has been successfull or not.
+One thing i havent done is hide Nav Bar Elements.
+Usually these consist of register, login/logout.
+This is purposeful, mainly for the reason of this allows the admin user to register users while being logged in, which lets management control the flow and amount of new users that can use the application.
+Also in a high staff environment like a supermarket, its very common for managers to share computers.
+This is the reason i felt it wasnt necessary to hide Nav Bar elements.

 <a name="data-schema"></a>
 ## Data-Schema